aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 ### Workflow process definitions

-The `process` definitions in Nextflow scripts should include a couple key parts in when running on AWS Batch:
+The `process` definitions in Nextflow scripts should include a couple key parts for running on AWS Batch:

 * the `container` directive
 * `cpus` and `memory` directives to define resource that will be used by Batch Jobs